IhorHorchakov/spring-mvc-observability/README.md

 ```
 <p align="center"><img src="img/car-rental-api-post-rent-endpoint-response.png" width="600px"/></p>

-Every time we call the REST API new metric and trace data is getting generated.
+Every time we call the REST API new metric and trace data is getting generated and reported to monitoring systems.

 #### Prerequisites